bictorv/chaosnet-bridge/tools/README.md

 - hostab.py - a client for the HOSTAB protocol ("host table").
 - spy.py - a client for the SPY protocol (which shows the screen of a Lisp Machine that allows it).
 - telnet.py - a client for the TELNET protocol (not SUPDUP, yet).
+- qsend.py - a client for the SEND protocol (see also converse.py, below)
 - bhostat.py - a program which can use broadcast packets to quickly get information about the hosts on Chaosnet.
 - bhostat_html.py - similar but generates HTML output, see also [the web folder](web) for example usage.

 "Applications", which are sometimes both clients and servers:
-- converse.py - a Converse program, vaguely reminiscent of Converse on LISPM.
+- converse.py - a [Converse](../doc/CONVERSE.md) program, inspired by Converse on LISPM.

 The Python servers and clients use support libraries:
 - chaosnet.py - basic Chaosnet access.
-See the classes PacketConn, BroadcastConn, StreamConn, and Simple for "simple" protocols.
+See the e.g. classes PacketConn, StreamConn, BroadcastConn, and Simple for "simple" protocols.
 It also has some DNS support functions.
+- watcher.py - a QtPy6 library for running persistent background threads, including a class for watching the online status of users on hosts.
 - dnspython - library for low-level DNS, see [documentation](https://dnspython.readthedocs.io/en/latest/).
 Install by e.g. `pip3 install dnspython`.